 Medieval and Early Modern Jewish History, Literature, and Culture

 Jewish history in Muslim and Christian realms; Jewish literatures including but not limited to belles lettres, piyyut, and exegesis; medieval and early modern Jewish art, artifacts, and architecture

 Medieval Jewish Philosophy

-Jewish philosophy and its history in medieval and late medieval times
+Jewish philosophy and its history in medieval times

 Modern Hebrew Literature